Hong Kong cuts COVID testing requirement for international arrivals

-Hong Kong has been taking baby steps in relaxing COVID guidelines for international arrivals.
+Another day, another change in Hong Kong’s COVID guidelines.
+The city has been taking baby steps in relaxing COVID guidelines for international arrivals.
 In yet another significant development, Hong Kong has cut the PCR screening requirement for inbound travellers to two tests.

 According to the latest Hong Kong COVID guidelines, inbound travellers will only need to undergo PCR tests on the first and third days of arrival.
 Until now, passengers were required to undergo PCR tests on the fifth and seventh day as well.